monojit18/Open-Network-Aggregator/README.md

 ![self-hosted-graphics](./assets/self-hosted-graphics.png)

+- Single Tenant deployment; separate instance for each customer(s) and their environment(s)
+- Fully pluggable with the customer's existing workloads over a secure Private Service Connect endpoint
+- Seamless integration with various Open networks (viz. *ONDC, ONEST* etc.) and 3rd party integrators (viz. *Youtube, Ninjacart* etc.)
 - Demand-side Affiliate decide to host and manage the suction on their own
 - The deployment will be running on the GCP tenant of the Demand-side Affiliate
 - GCP Partners can help deploy the solution with a One-time Consultation fee